Get More Sleep Even If You Pump All Night Long

 A great thing to do while co-sleeping and exclusively pumping is to have a baby on your bed or in a bassinet.

 I tried both and I found myself able to pump at sleeping easier when I had little one in his bassinet.
 This way while I moved around to get the pump set up I didn’t disturb my little man.

 What If Baby Starts Sleeping Longer Or You Slept Through Pumping Session?

-This is awesome news for you, if your little one drops the middle of the night wake up.
+This is awesome news for you, if your little one drops in the middle of the night wakes up.
 You do NOT have to wake up and pump.
 It does not make you a bad mother to sleep.

-If you just went 6 straight hours sleeping and your breast are engorged just pump as soon as you wake up.
+If you just went 6 straight hours sleeping and your breast is engorged just pump as soon as you wake up.
 It is not the end of the world.

 It is okay, you will get those ounces throughout the day.
 Here are some tips if you struggle with your milk supply.